 There is also an interesting 12th century church at Maillezais - the roman style church of Saint-Nicolas.
 The church appears very old, but in fact was very damaged during the Wars of religion, and most of what we see today is a 19th century reconstruction*.

 * In fact it is hard for a casual visitor to know what is original and what is a 19th century reconstruction because 12th century styles were used in the rebuild, and some elements of the original church were also reused during the rebuilding.

 The facade however is largely original, and very interesting in design with the ornate main entrance having a further arch either side containing statues and a great deal of fine stonework.
 The theme is continued to the tower above (part of the more recent repairs), which features further decorative arches and columns.

-Map of Maillezais abbey and places to visit
+Map of Maillezais abbey and places nearby

 Visit near Maillezais abbey with France This Way reviews